 This document describes how to install Python for different operating systems.

-Go to Python to download an installation package according to your OS.
+Go to the Python website to download an installation package according to your OS.

 Python has dropped support for Python 2 since January 1, 2020.
 Therefore, you are advised to install Python 3.